Last Updated December 4th, 2018.

 This is then cooled into glass-like form, that almost shatters upon being slammed into hard surfaces – hence the name “shatter”.

 Such a name couldn’t be more fitting in our view.

-In addition, methods for butane extraction differ depending on the manufacturer, given that equipment can resemble state-of-the-art facilities or DIY home labs.
+In addition, methods for butane extraction differ depending on the manufacturer, given that equipment can resemble state-of-the-art facilities or amateur DIY home labs.

 But manufacturing differences aside, one thing remains certain:

 Butane hash oil concentrates should always be made in closed-loop systems with the best lab equipment and highly-trained professionals, given that butane is odorless, colorless and highly flammable, along with being easily dispersed into the air.

 If they’re not used in closed-loop systems, what you have are the ideal ingredients for real-time Hollywood explosions.